electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 The range with the biggest battery is between 412 km - 521 km depending on version and equipment trim.

-See all details in the [Audi Q4 e-tron drivtrain section](drivetrain)
+See all details in the [Audi Q4 e-tron drivetrain section](drivetrain)

 ### Audi Q4 e-tron exterior

-Audi Q4 e-tron comes in different styling, colors and wheels.
+Audi Q4 e-tron comes in different styling, colors, and wheels.

 See all details in the [Audi Q4 e-tron exterior section](exterior)